-9.3 Awarding Attorney's Fees
+9.3 Costs

 Nominal compensation will be awarded to the prevailing party for attorney's fees incurred, to be paid by the non-prevailing party.
 This compensation corresponds to 50% of the legal fees and other costs associated with the legal action paid by both parties to the court during the judicial procedure.